 The analysis concluded that the Planned Investment scenario would perform best across all strategy outcomes.
 Consultation feedback on the RLTS Strategic Options consultation document (15 August 2005) indicated a preference for the Advanced Passenger Transport scenario.
-Subsequent consultation was then carried out on the draft strategy with a preferred option identified as a combination of investment somewhere between the Planned Investment and Advanced Passenger Transport scenarios.
+Subsequent consultation (November 2006) was then carried out on the draft strategy with a preferred option identified as a combination of investment somewhere between the Planned Investment and Advanced Passenger Transport scenarios.

-The final preferred option identified in this strategy recognises the need to balance investment across all modes to achieve the strategy outcomes, but gives priority to investment in projects which contribute towards the strategy's key outcomes.
+The final preferred option identified in this strategy (refer Appendix 3, section 5) recognises the need to balance investment across all modes to achieve the strategy outcomes, but gives priority to investment in projects which contribute towards the strategy's key outcomes.
+This implies greater investment in passenger transport, active modes and travel demand management.
+This may be achieved by deferring some roading improvements, but preferably through securing additional funding.